stronnag/fl2xui/docs/docs/index.md

 ### Visualisation Options (2)

-!!! info "Drag and drop"

-    On Linux / FreeBSD, you can also drag and drop logs and mission files into this area, at least with the Gnome desktop environment.

 * **DMS** : Display positions as degrees / minutes / seconds (`DD:MM:SS.sss`) vice decimal degrees (`DD.dddddd`).
 * **Extrude** : Extrude flight points the ground.
 * **RSSI as default** : Set the RSSI layer as the default (vice Flight Mode).